martynhoyer/gatsby-skeleton/README.md

 Inside it, we have:

 `posts` directory containing all the blog posts in markdown.

-`authors` directory containing JSON files for each author (needed to allow authors to have images) `categories` directory containing JSON files for each category (needed to allow categories to have colour coding).
+`authors` directory containing JSON files for each author (needed to allow authors to have images).

+`categories` directory containing JSON files for each category (needed to allow categories to have colour coding).

 ### `data` contains data for the site, including translations